CARE Lab Our Team

 Leah ColeLeah Cole is an undergraduate student studying Human Development with a minor in Biological Sciences.
 At the lab, Leah administers math and literacy assessments, conducts video observations, codes Initiating Communication within math and literacy lessons, and administers and codes ESCS assessments.
 She joined the CARE Lab because she is passionate about equity and inclusivity in education.
 Leah also works for the Redwood SEED Scholars Program, a four-year inclusive college opportunity for students with intellectual disabilities.
 In her free time, Leah plays for Rogue, the UC Davis Women’s Ultimate Frisbee team.
 After graduation, Leah hopes to attend graduate school to become a speech-language pathologist or occupational therapist.

-Caroline CallagyCaroline Callagy is a 4th year undergraduate student pursuing a Bachelor of Arts in Sociology with minors in Education and Music.
-After graduation, she plans to attend graduate school to earn her teaching credential and Masters in Education.
+Caroline CallagyCaroline Callagy is a fourth-year undergraduate student pursuing a Bachelor of Arts in Sociology with minors in Education and Music.
+After graduation, she plans to attend graduate school to earn her teaching credential and master’s in Education.
 A strong advocate for individuals with disabilities, she is working towards becoming a special education teacher for elementary students.
 In the CARE lab, Caroline codes Productivity under the direction of her wonderful mentor Mitchell and is interested in the types of activities students on the autism spectrum engage in.

 Log in